adamfowleruk/mljs/planning.md

   - DONE 'highlight' support for search result aka click on pin (not mouse over)
   - DONE 'select' support for search result aka 'details' link in description popup
   - DONE Polygon, Circle, Rectangle drawing and generation of query contribution
-  - IN PROGRESS Heatmap support (tourist attractions per km type result)
+  - DONE Heatmap support (tourist attractions per km type result)
    - DONE update heatmap constraint in options document
    - DONE return heatmap info in facets
-   - TEST Include heatmap.js and heatmap-openlayers.js files, including updating build scripts
+   - DONE Include heatmap.js and heatmap-openlayers.js files, including updating build scripts
-   - Process heatmap result: in facet location.boxes (location was the constraint name).
+   - DONE Process heatmap result: in facet location.boxes (location was the constraint name).
 Each box has count, n, s, e, w. zero count boxes not returned
-   - Allow hiding of heatmap layer
+   - NA Dependant upon base layer, cannot remove if present: Allow hiding of heatmap layer
-   - Allow configuring of heatmaps
+   - DEFERRED Allow configuring of heatmaps
-   - Update heatmap options and perform search again on map zoom
+   - DONE Update heatmap options and perform search again on map zoom (zoom NA - calculated by heatmaps js on the fly)
-   - Change to using shadow query just for heatmap?
+   - NA No need - Change to using shadow query just for heatmap?
-   - Change to use geoConstraintName(cn) as the heatmap constraint name (not just constraint for additional openlayers positional query)
+   - NA Why?
+Works fine - Change to use geoConstraintName(cn) as the heatmap constraint name (not just constraint for additional openlayers positional query)
-   - Change to automatically calculate boxes in lon/lat planes.
-E.g. LOW=16 boxes, if 800x800 map, this would be 4 wide and 4 tall, MED=64, HIGH=256
+   - DONE Change to automatically calculate boxes in lon/lat planes.
+E.g. LOW=64 boxes, if 800x800 map, this would be 4 wide and 4 tall, MED=128, HIGH=256
    - DEFERRED Support RAW mode - extract lon/lat metadata ONLY, and pass all results directly to heatmap.js code (rather than calculate within MarkLogic)
   - Locate me button support - http://openlayers.org/dev/examples/geolocation.html
   - Locate me automatic (browser) with no button